DevBalanced/DevBalanced.github.io/_posts/2019-08-30-welcome-to-devbalanced.markdown

 As for the author, my name is Max Sargent.
 I am a recent graduate from the University of Portsmouth in the UK.
 I start my graduate job in about a months time.
 For me this blog and channel will provide a way for me to sharpen up my skills prior to starting full time work as well as providing a platform to continue more "academic" style work, which I have not been able to do since finishing university.

-If you want to learn a bit for about me, check out my [CV][cv-link].
+If you want to learn a bit more about me, check out my [CV][cv-link].

 Thanks for checking out the blog,